-Q: What restrictions should we place on computer use at home?
+What restrictions should we place on computer use at home?

-- A: The early years of high school are an important time for establishing good technology habits at home.
+- Q: The early years of high school are an important time for establishing good technology A: habits at home.
+Stay firm about where, when and how long a device may be used and insist - A: habits at home.
 Stay firm about where, when and how long a device may be used and insist on monitoring what sites and applications are used for study and leisure.
 Some important habits to establish include: - Charge all family devices overnight in a common area, away from bedrooms, and use standard alarm clocks and music players so laptops (or phones) are not beside the bed. - Conclude all screen time one hour before bed to help with sound sleep.
 All brains need good sleep to stabilise mood and maintain concentration, especially teenagers, and the light from screens destroys the sleep hormone melatonin.
 Reading hard copy novels is a great option for the bedtime hour. - A computer equipped study space should be set up in an area that you can easily supervise.
 It could be a common area in your home or another room where you have line of sight through an open doorway. - Explore different ergonomic options at home such as risers to bring the screen up to eye height and wireless keyboard and mouse so elbows and shoulders can be lowered and without strain. - Insist on an uncluttered desktop background to minimise distraction. - Agree on how computer time will be scheduled across the week.